rareinator/Svendeprove/Backend/README.md

 IS_DEV=TRUE
 ```

-The rest you can just use the default
+For the rest you can just use the default

 ```
-REST_SERVICE_ADDR=0.0.0.0:8080
+HTTP_SERVICE_ADDR=0.0.0.0:8080
 AUTHENTICATION_SERVICE_ADDR=0.0.0.0:9000
 JOURNAL_SERVICE_ADDR=0.0.0.0:9001
 BOOKING_SERVICE_ADDR=0.0.0.0:9002